habibcodes/scheduler/README.md

 # Interview Scheduler

 ## Description
 A fully built and tested React application that allows users to book and cancel interviews.
-It combines a concise API wit a WebSocket server to build a realtime experience.
+It combines a concise API wit a WebSocket server to build a realtime experience in a responsive, mobile friendly application.

 ## Features
   - SPA design using React